Mindful Travel:

 Take a cue from the Miyajima deer: sometimes the best thing you can do is just sit and take in the view.

-Take Only Memories: We’ve all heard the phrase “take only memories, leave only footprints,” and it really is the heart of mindful travel.
-It’s a reminder to actually savor the moment you’re in, rather than just viewing the world through your phone screen.
-It’s okay to want a photo but try to really see the place first.
-If you’re just snapping a quick pic to tick it off a list before rushing to the next spot, you aren’t really traveling—you’re just collecting data.
+Take Only Memories: We’ve all heard the phrase “take only memories, leave only footprints,” and it really is the heart of this philosophy.
+It’s a reminder to savor the moment rather than just viewing the world through a phone screen.
+It is fine to want a photo, but try to really see the place first.
+If you’re just snapping a quick picture to tick it off a list, you aren’t really traveling—you’re just collecting data.

-Respect Local Cultures: Every country has its own customs and traditions.
-Approach these with an open heart and mind, learn from the locals and embrace their way of life.
-I find the more I know about a country, the greater the experience I have when I’m there.
-Go out of your way to do a bit of research about the places you are going—[I’ve shared more on this in my Japanese Etiquette Guide]—as it helps you observe the traditions with more depth.
-Take it in, embrace it… but also know when to step back and give space to those practicing their traditions.
-I can’t imagine what it might feel like for some who are going to their local temple to practice their faith and have tourists talking loudly, or taking photos of them during their prayers etc. It’s okay to visit these places but do so with respect and patience.
+Respect Local Cultures: Every country has its own customs.
+I find that the more I know about a country, the better the experience I have while I’m there.
+Go out of your way to research the places you are visiting—as I’ve shared in my [Japanese Etiquette Guide]—to help you observe traditions with more depth.
+It is important to know when to step back and give space to those practicing their faith or daily traditions.
+Visiting temples and shrines should be done with respect and patience, ensuring your presence doesn’t disrupt someone else’s peace.

 The iconic red Ryugumon entrance gate of Sofuku-ji Temple in Nagasaki, a National Treasure of Japan, featuring an ornate two-story roof and traditional Chinese-influenced architecture.